AliciaMMorgan/cross-industry-pm-playbook/AI-Tool-Fluency/Build-Your-Path-AI-Guided-Career-Playbook.md

 🧠 Want to go deeper?
 Explore the rest of this folder for how I integrate AI into storytelling, planning, stakeholder alignment, and execution.

+---

+📄 License
+This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+You are free to:

+Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material for any purpose, even commercially Under the following terms:

+Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+Suggested attribution:
+"Based on work by Alicia M. Morgan – [Cross-Industry PM Playbook](github.com/AliciaMMorgan) For full license details, visit creativecommons.org/licenses/by/4.0.